Marijuana Growing & Seed Germination

-In most open hydroponic systems, excess nutrient solution is recovered; however the surplus is not recycled to the plants, but is disposed of in evaporation ponds or used to irrigate adjacent landscape plantings or wind breaks.
+In most open hydroponic systems, the excess nutrient solution is recovered; however, the surplus is not recycled to the plants but is disposed of in evaporation ponds or used to irrigate adjacent landscape plantings or windbreaks.
 Because the nutrient solutions

 are not recycled, such open systems are less sensitive to the composition of the medium used or to the salinity of the water.
 These factors have generated experiments with a wide range of growing media and the development of more cost-efficient designs for containing them.

 There are numerous types of media used in aggregate hydroponic systems.
 They include peat, vermiculite, or a combination of both, to which may be added polystyrene beads, small waste pieces of polystyrene beads, or perlite to reduce the total cost.
 Other media such as coconut coir, sand, sawdust, are also common in some regions of the world.

 For growing row crops such as tomato, cucumber, and pepper, the two most popular artificial growing media are rock wool and perlite.
 Both of these media can be used in either closed or open systems (gravel is not recommended as an aggregate in either

 system).
 Both media are lightweight when dry, easily handled and easier to steam-sterilize than many other types of aggregate materials.
 Both can be incorporated as a soil amendment after crops have been grown in it.